OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 Couchsurfing.com Privacy Policy

-Effective Date: November 18, 2014
+Effective Date: April 3, 2015

 Please read our Privacy Policy carefully to get a clear understanding of how we collect, use, disclose, protect and otherwise handle information about you.